pstadler1990/escompile_py/README.md

 ```

 #### Pass an array to a subroutine
-The following example passes an array to a subroutine (by value).
+The following example passes an array to a subroutine (by reference).
 ```
 sub a(arr, len)
     let i = 0